+a.
+Patients in the WLHSDM's clinics will be treated in an environment that is safe, satisfactory, and provided in a confidential manner

 - a.
-Patients in the WLHSODM's clinics will be treated in an environment that is safe, satisfactory, and provided in a confidential manner. - a.
 All clinical personnel will follow universal precautions, including use of Personal Protection Equipment (PPE), for control of infection and prevention of aerosol pathogens. - b.
 At each appointment, students will undergo daily evaluation of their adherence to infection control measures by attending faculty as a component of the "Professionalism Evaluation". - c.
 Students and attending faculty will be periodically evaluated by designated clinical staff, who will conduct regular, unannounced infection control evaluations during clinical sessions.
-Immediate feedback will be provided to faculty and students, and all infractions will be reported to the Assistant/Associate Dean for Clinical Affairs and Patient Care.
+Immediate feedback will be provided to faculty and students, and all infractions will be reported to the Office of Clinical Affairs and the Infection Control Officer (ICO).
 Summary reports of these unannounced infection control evaluations will be provided to the sub-committee on Clinical Quality Assurance and Safety.